lucasskoff/BabysitterKata/README.md

 To run test cases simply use command:
 > mvn test

+Inside the code directory containing the pom.xml file.
+Maven was set up on a windows machine following this tutorial: https://docs.wso2.com/display/IS323/Installing+Apache+Maven+on+Windows
 Thank you and have a wonderful day. :)
 # Original Requirements: